dominant-strategies/quai-docusaurus/docs/participate/node/run-a-node.md

 # Remove current db
 # This command will permanently delete all state that you have synced thus far
 rm -rf ~/.quai

+# install zstd if you don't have it already
+sudo apt install zstd

 # Expand compressed db into node
 tar -I 'zstd -T0' -xvf quai_colosseum_backup.tar.zst